cityssm/mini-shop/README.md

 ## Features

+-   Completely customizable product pages to capture all the information you need.

 -   Ties into Moneris' Hosted Pay Page for payment processing out of the box, but can be integrated with other payment processing tools.

 -   Configuration that can be validated in TypeScript.

 ## System Requirements

--   Any server capable of running [NodeJS](https://nodejs.org) applications.
+-   *Any* server capable of running [NodeJS](https://nodejs.org) applications.
 -   A payment processing platform, like Moneris.
 -   A database on a SQL Server for recording the orders.